 Kraken offers a good choice of cryptocurrency to trade with.
 Some exchanges only offer the most popular coins.
 However, even more recommended exchanges, such as Binance, can provide you with more than 150 cryptocurrencies to choose from.

-Crypto experts like Kraken.
 Kraken has worked hard to gain global respect.
-It was one of the first exchanges to prove that it was keeping all its customers’ money safe.
-It did this using a proof-of-reserves audit.
+It was one of the first exchanges to prove that it manages to keep all of its customers’ money safe.
+Kraken managed to do that using a proof-of-reserves audit.

-Note: A proof-of-reserves audit is a test that a bank or exchange can take to show its customers that all their money is where it should be.
+Note: A proof-of-reserves audit is a test that a bank or an exchange can take to show its customers that their money is where it should be.

-Kraken’s website has a lot of helpful information on it.
-Newbies to the site can go to HELP and then SUPPORT to get lots of useful tips.
-Other platforms, like Bittrex, don’t have this.
+Kraken provides a lot of helpful information on its site.
+Newbies to the site can go to "Help" and then "Support" to get lots of useful tips.
+Many other platforms don't have such an option.

-No Kraken review would only look at the good things it does, you need to know the bad stuff too.
+This Kraken review is not only about the good stuff, you need to know the bad aspects too.
 So here it is!

 How to Start Trading on Kraken

-- Get registered– Go to the Kraken homepage and click on SIGN UP.
+1. Registration.
+Go to the Kraken homepage and click on "Sign Up".
 Create a username and password.
 Do not use PASSWORD1234 as your password!
 You’re better than that!
 Enter your email address.
-Click on SIGN UP.
+Click on "Sign Up".

-- Get two-factor authentication– On your account screen go to SECURITY and click on TWO-FACTOR AUTHENTICATION and then SETUP.
+3. Get two-factor authentication.
+On your account screen go to "Security" and click on "Two-factor authentification" and then "Setup".
 As I said earlier, you can create your second password with either Google Authenticator or Yubikey.
 I strongly recommend using two-factor authentication on any exchange that offers it.
 Okay, that’s all the boring stuff done, let’s get trading!

 Now simply click the green BUY WITH button and that’s it!
 You’re a crypto trader, well done!